 What Is a Yoga Swing?

-A swing, sometimes called a yoga trapeze or yoga hammock, is used in aerial yoga as a way of supporting you and helping you achieve positions that would be impossible from the ground.
-They’re usually made from a silk or silk like material that can typically hold a max weight of about 300 pounds.
+A yoga swing, sometimes called a yoga trapeze, aerial yoga hammock, or yoga hammock, is used in aerial yoga as a way of supporting your body and helping you achieve positions that would be impossible from the ground.
+They’re usually made from a silk or silk like material that can hold a max weight of about 300 pounds on average.

-While the materials are the same among swings, there’s a variety of handle styles.
-Some swings use curtains of silk as handles while others may have one, two or even three sets of handles.
+While the materials are the same among yoga swings, there’s a variety of handle styles.
+Some use curtains of silk as handles while others may have one, two or even three sets of plastic with foam handles.

-Despite looking sexy, the swing isn’t just about style.
+Despite looking super cool, the swing isn’t just about style.
 Aerial yoga has many stress relieving and health benefits.
 In fact, by using the swing as a form of inversion therapy you can relieve pressure on your spine and increase blood flow to your brain.
-All this while you increase flexibility and get the health benefits of a high intensity yoga routine.

 The Benefits of an Anti-gravity Swing